K9lv1n/ResumeLens/README.md

-# ResumeLens
+# ResumeLLM

-ResumeLens is a local AI-powered resume review system that compares a PDF resume against a target job description and provides evidence-based suggestions for improving the application.
+ResumeLLM is a local AI-powered resume review system that compares a PDF resume against a target job description and provides evidence-based suggestions for improving the application.

 ## Features